AvansETI/farmbot/README.md

 # Wiki

 The Wiki for this project contains guides for specific parts of the Git.
 There are guides for: Cloud services, Machine learning, Data & augmentation.
+Use these guides to clarify the workings of these project parts.